SpongeBob SquarePants season 1: Animation and design

 The animation was handled overseas in South Korea at Rough Draft Studios.
-Throughout the season's run, from 1999 to 2001, SpongeBob was animated using cel animation.
-The show shifted to digital ink and paint animation during its second season in 2000.
+In the first season, SpongeBob was animated using cel animation.
+The show switched over to digital ink and paint for its second season in 2000.
 Executive producer Paul Tibbitt, in 2009, said "[...]
 The first season of SpongeBob was done the old-fashioned way on cells, and every cell had to be part-painted, left to dry, paint some other colors.
 It's still a time-consuming aspect of the process now, but the digital way of doing things means it doesn't take long to correct."
 The season was storyboarded and written by Sherm Cohen, Derek Drymon, Steve Fonti, Stephen Hillenburg, Chuck Klein, Jay Lender, Chris Mitchell, Mark O'Hare, Aaron Springer, Paul Tibbitt, Ennio Torresan, Vincent Waller, and Erik Wiese.

 When the crew began production on the pilot, they were tasked to design the stock locations where "[...] the show would return to again and again, and in which most of the action would take place, such as the Krusty Krab and SpongeBob's pineapple house."
 Hillenburg had a "clear vision" of what he wanted the show to look like.
 The idea was "to keep everything nautical" so the crew used lots of rope, wooden planks, ships' wheels, netting, anchors, and boilerplate and rivets.

 The season marked the introduction of the "sky flowers" as the main background.
 It first appeared in the pilot and has since become a common feature throughout the series.
-When series background designer Kenny Pittenger was asked "What are those things?," he answered "They function as clouds in a way, but since the show takes place underwater, they aren't really clouds."
+When series background designer Kenny Pittenger was asked "What are those things?", he answered, "They function as clouds in a way, but since the show takes place underwater, they aren't really clouds."
 Since the show was influenced by tiki, the background painters have to use a lot of pattern.
-Pittenger said "So really, the sky flowers are mostly a whimsical design element that Steve [Hillenburg] came up with to evoke the look of a flower-print Hawaiian shirt—or something like that.
+Pittenger said, "So really, the sky flowers are mostly a whimsical design element that Steve [Hillenburg] came up with to evoke the look of a flower-print Hawaiian shirt—or something like that.
 I don't know what they are either."